barionleg/cesium.wiki.gs/Models-Details.md

 * [rest3d](http://rest3d.wordpress.com/about-2/) aims to define a standard web API for accessing 3D assets.
 It sounds like a great effort, but I haven't seen any activity since 2011.
 * [OurBricks](http://www.ourbricks.com/) "connects people who need great 3D content with those who can create it."
 Great effort; worth a close look at their [API](https://github.com/ourbricks/ourbricks-api-examples/wiki/API-Documentation).
 Perhaps they would integrate with our JSON converter and serve the format directly, or we could use a proxy if the TOS allow.
 * [p3d.in](http://p3d.in/) is also for sharing 3D models.
 Artists can upload .obj files and embed the viewer in a webpage, but I'm not sure if there is any API for accessing their models.
-* [Sketchfab](http://sketchfab.com/) is similar to p3d.in in that it is for sharing 3D models and embedding them in webpages.
-However, they have an [API](http://sketchfab.com/api), but it looks like it is only for sending content.
+* [Sketchfab](http://sketchfab.com/) is similar to OurBricks and p3d.in in that it is for sharing 3D models and embedding them in webpages.
+They have an [API](http://sketchfab.com/api), but it is only for sending content; retrieving content is on their roadmap.
 Perhaps they are open to an API for reading models like OurBricks.
 They support a lot of [formats](http://sketchfab.com/faq).
 * [US Government ADL 3D Repository](http://3dr.adlnet.gov/) - Very relevant content for Cesium; lots of satellite, aircraft, and ground vehicle models.
 Requires login to download.
 Models are available under public domain or CC license.
 Only 354 total models.
 No REST API.
 * [Google 3D Warehouse](http://sketchup.google.com/3dwarehouse/) - lots of models.
 Need to look at the [terms of service](http://sketchup.google.com/intl/en/3dwh/preview_tos.html).
 Not sure about an API.
 It would be cool to have a WebGL browser for this though.
 * [3DVia](http://www.3dvia.com/search/?search[file_types]=1) - Looks good.
 Worth a closer look.
 Need to look at what is free and what is paid.